 Each De Ateliers participant receives a yearly stipend.
 The stipend is financed by the Ateliers Support Fund and the Ministry of Education, Culture and Science.
 The stipend for the working year 2023-2024 is €15.402 and provides a basis towards covering living expenses.
 In addition to the stipend, for the period 2023-2024, De Ateliers is able to offer a yearly production grant of €2.000 to each participant in collaboration with Ammodo Foundation.
 The aim of the stipend and grant is for participants to be able to fully concentrate on their studio practice during their time at De Ateliers.

 Participation also comes with expenses.
-The tutorial fee for 2017-2018 is €3.200.
+The participation fee for 2023-2024 is €3.000.
 This amount is deducted from the stipend.
-Being dependant on fluctuating subsidies and donations, De Ateliers invites participants to raise funds themselves, for instance in their country of origin, as to cover the costs for the stipend.
+Being dependent on fluctuating subsidies and donations, De Ateliers stimulates and supports participants in fundraising efforts, for instance in their country of origin, to help cover the costs of the stipend.

-When a participant from outside the EU starts the two-year working period at De Ateliers, De Ateliers (as recognised sponsor) will apply for a residence permit at the Immigration and Naturalisation Service.
-This residence permit will be valid during the two-year working period.
-The costs of this permit are at the expense of the participant and will be approximately €317 (based on the costs of 2017).
+When a participant from outside the EU starts the two-year working period at De Ateliers, De Ateliers (as certified institutional sponsor) will apply for a residence permit at the Immigration and Naturalisation Service.
+This residence permit is a student visa and will be valid for the duration of the working period.
+De Ateliers provides in the costs for the visa.